Tips For Elderly Who Are Homebound

-With winter upon us, it is difficult for many family members to assist elderly relatives.
+Yes, it is increasing difficult for many family members to assist elderly relatives.
 In some cases, it is a simple fact that distance makes it impossible to attend to elderly parents.
-But even short distances can be greatly effected by weather.
+But even short distances can be greatly effected by multiple factors, including weather.
 Bad driving conditions, slippery roads, poor visibility, can prevent family involvement for those who may live relatively nearby.

 Take precautionary and preventative steps to keep family elders safe.
 Is there a back-up plan?
 Do you know of community resources that can provide assistance when/if needed?

-Home care agencies can provide an extra set of eyes, hands, and help to insure family elders remain safe and comfortable during winter months.
+Home care agencies can provide an extra set of eyes, hands, and help to insure family elders remain safe and comfortable – especially during this rough period of remaining socially distanced and isolated.

 Eliminating fall hazards.
 At Home Care Partners, we provide help to our elderly clients in keeping their homes clean, and orderly.
-Care staff can coordinate and manage functions such as snow removal from driveway, walkways, and stairs.
-Perhaps de-ice may be thrown out on driveway before travel.
-The caregiver can bring in the mail from the mailbox, or the newspaper outside the front door.
+Care staff can coordinate and manage functions such clearing home walkways, removing rugs, or getting rid of general clutter.
+Our caregiver can bring in the mail from the mailbox, the newspaper outside the front door, or the garbage cans at the end of the driveway.

 Keeping your loved one safe during power outages.
 Our care staff can assure your family/parents are safe.
-Windstorms and heavy snow knock out power for millions each year.
-Darkness and cold endanger frail seniors, especially those with cognitive issues or age related dementia.
+Windstorms and heavy rain may cause some loss of electricity with damages.
+(Everything is so dry, trees and root systems are weakened.)
+Darkness and upcoming cold weather endangers frail seniors, especially those with cognitive issues or age related dementia.
 Seniors who rely on electrically powered medical equipment, oxygen machines, or mobility devices can be put in life threatening situations without assistance.
 Home care providers can enable safety, including transportation to a warm facility, home, or designated shelter.

 John D. Miller is the founder/owner of Home Care Partners, LLC, a Massachusetts business providing private duty, personalized in-home assistance and companion care services to those needing help in daily activities and household functions.